Tumelo-Mokhwathi/android_mobile_application/README.md

 The application is a mobile application which uses jwt authentication to access the application.

 # Instruction on how to use the application
-* npm run install - to install the application dependencies.
+* npm install - to install the application dependencies.
 * npm run cordova-serve-android - to run the application with android platform.
 * npm run lint - to fix the application errors.